-By now you’ve probably heard of the plastic problem.
+By now you’ve probably heard of the plastic problem (not to be confused with The Plastic Problem, which is probably a terrible college jam band).
 Companies and politicians are finally taking cues from environmental activists to reduce our plastic usage.
+Stores and restaurants are offering alternatives to common offenders, like straws.
 But have you ever sat down to think about how much single-use plastic you really consume?

 Plastics are also making headlines for its devastating impact on our oceans and marine life.
 It constitutes around 90% of all trash floating on the ocean’s surface, according to Earth’s Oceans Foundation.
 Not only does that kill millions of endangered sea life every year, but also leads fish to ingest microplastics — teeny tiny bits of plastic broken down by ultraviolet light and waves.